zouhairkhallaf/Operating-System-Assimilation/README.md

 ##### If "S" interrupt followed by "m":
 * Show the current state of memory (show where each process is located in memory)

+##### The OS should recycle the PCB (but not the PID), in other words reclaim the now unused memory.
+Each non-CPU device has a "name" consisting of a letter and an integer.The handling routine should wait for the next keyboard input.